mautic/user-documentation/docs/components/forms.rst

   :width: 600
   :alt: Screenshot showing the send Email to User Form action.

 - **Send Form results**: this feature is commonly used for the purposes of a notification when a Contact submits a Form.
 It can also send a notification to the Contact of the data provided.
 Be sure to customize the subject line to state which Form the submission relates to.
 The Reply to Contact option sets the ``reply-to`` address to the Contact's address, so that if the notification is sent to your team, replying will go to the Contact automatically.

 If you have Contact Owners set in Mautic, you can also send the notification directly to the Contact's owner.
 It's also possible to send a copy of the Email to the Contact.

-You can style the message itself can as you like, and you can click to insert the submitted values from the Form using tokens.
+You can style the message itself as you like, and you can click to insert the submitted values from the Form using tokens.
 You must add the fields to the Form before creating the action.
 If adding new fields after creating the Form action, edit the Form action and add the new tokens to the Email.

 .. image:: images/forms/send_form_results.png
   :width: 600